CivicActions/agile-california/documentation/usds-checklist.md

 4. [Consider open source software solutions](http://www.whitehouse.gov/sites/default/files/omb/assets/egov_docs/memotociostechnologyneutrality.pdf) at every layer of the stack

 #### Actions
-1. We used Drupal 8, with MapBox as our mapping tool, and Bootstrap as our styling tool.
+1. We used [Drupal 8](https://www.drupal.com/showcases), with [MapBox](https://www.mapbox.com/showcase/) as our mapping tool, and [Bootstrap](https://expo.getbootstrap.com/) as our styling tool - these links demonstrate some major private-sector companies that use these technologies.
 2. We used Bootstrap in order to be Responsive, and tested with desktops, iPhones, and Android operating systems.
-3. We have reproducible sandbox installation instructions with minimal dependencies (self hosting), and continuous integration of unit test framework.
+3. We have [reproducible sandbox installation instructions](https://github.com/CivicActions/agile-california/blob/master/documentation/devops-manual.md) with minimal dependencies (self hosting), and continuous integration of unit test framework.
-4. The Docker host operating system (Ubuntu), Docker, container operating systems (minimal Debian), Nginx, PHP, MySQL and frontend frameworks are all open source licenced.
+4. The Docker Machine host operating system ([Ubuntu](http://www.ubuntu.com/)), [Docker](https://www.docker.com/products/docker-engine), [Docker Compose](https://www.docker.com/products/docker-compose), container operating systems (minimal [Debian](https://www.debian.org/)), [Apache httpd](https://httpd.apache.org/), [MariaDB](https://mariadb.org/), monitoring ([uptime](https://github.com/fzaninotto/uptime)), testing ([Selenium Builder](https://github.com/SeleniumBuilder/se-builder), [se-interpreter](https://github.com/Zarkonnen/se-interpreter)), deployment tools ([Docker Machine](https://www.docker.com/products/docker-machine), [AWS CLI](https://github.com/aws/aws-cli), [CloudFlare CLI](https://github.com/danielpigott/cloudflare-cli)), [PHP](https://secure.php.net/), PHP libraries ([Symfony](https://symfony.com/)) and frontend frameworks ([Bootstrap](https://getbootstrap.com/), [jQuery](https://jquery.com/), [Mapbox](https://www.mapbox.com/), [Datatables](https://datatables.net/)) are all open source licensed.

 #### key questions
 - What is your development stack and why did you choose it?
 - Which databases are you using and why did you choose them?
 - How long does it take for a new team member to start developing?

 #### answers to key questions

 1. Drupal 8 was a backbone that provided out-of-the-box user management and configurable profiles.
-MapBox and GeoJSON allowed easy utilization of the API offfered by the state for finding residentail facilityes.
+MapBox and GeoJSON allowed easy utilization of the API offered by the state for finding residential facilities.
 Docker and Docker Compose for development, due to need for rapid developer onboarding, as well as for allowing full consistency with production environment.
-API-centric for flexibility and reusability.
 JQuery and Bootstrap on the front end.
-We choose all of these components as light-weight and suited to a simple application that required not session or identity management.
+We choose all of these components as light-weight and suited to rapid development and feedback cycles for a simple application.
 2. We installed Drupal 8 on top of MariaDB 10 as a standard default database solution.
 3. In this simple app, a Drupal developer will need no more than a day to start contributing.
 One team member contributed the MapBox code in single day, which was then integrated into Drupal in a second day.

 <a name="Play9"></a>
 ## Play 9
 ### Deploy in a flexible hosting environment

 Our services should be deployed on flexible infrastructure, where resources can be provisioned in real-time to meet spikes traffic and user demand.
 Our digital services are crippled when we host them in data centers that market themselves as “cloud hosting” but require us to manage and maintain hardware directly.
 This outdated practice wastes time, weakens our disaster recovery plans, and results in significantly higher costs.